SuperNEMO-DBD-France/Falaise/resources/urn/db/README.rst

 *dependency  graph*   that  must  be  traversed   properly  to  pickup unambiguously  the  configuration  of  a  given  data  processing  and associate it  to the  output data  (real data  collection, simulation, reconstruction...).
-More a  configuration setup can be  reused, or at least part  of it, by  sequenced data processing  algorithms.
+More, a  configuration setup can be  reused, or at least part  of it, by  sequenced data processing  algorithms.

 Example: